We are home to over 600 charitable funds ranging in size from $10,000 to $30 million.

 All funds are placed into an investment pool and a portion of each fund is used to make grants in accordance with the donor’s intentions.

-Whatever your passion—college readiness, local parks, family welfare—the Community Foundation offers a simple, flexible, and rewarding way to get involved.
+Whatever your passion—college readiness, local parks, or family welfare—the Community Foundation offers a simple, flexible, and rewarding way to get involved.
 There are six types of funds to choose from:

-Unrestricted funds enable the Community Foundation to address the changing and most critical needs of Newaygo County.
+- Unrestricted – Unrestricted funds enable the Community Foundation to address the changing and most critical needs of Newaygo County.
 These funds provide maximum flexibility and allow us to make the greatest investment in our community.

-Designated funds are established by donors to benefit specific charities or programs of a nonprofit organization.
+- Designated – Designated funds are established by donors to benefit specific charities or programs of a nonprofit organization.

-These funds allow donors to support the issues and causes they care about most.
+- Field-of-interest – These funds allow donors to support the issues and causes they care about most.
 The donor chooses the field for which their fund can be used and our board makes grants to address needs within that field.

-Scholarship funds help adult and high school students in Newaygo County achieve their educational goals.
+- Scholarship – Scholarship funds help adult and high school students in Newaygo County achieve their educational goals.

 Our spending rule determines how much we are able to grant each year from our endowed funds.
 The spending rule currently allows grant distributions of 4.1 percent of a rolling 16 quarter average market value of funds.